No signs of a crime in death of NY judge found by river

-NEW YORK (AP) — There are no signs that a crime was committed in the death of the first black woman appointed to New York state’s highest court whose body was found on the bank of the Hudson River, police said Thursday.
+NEW YORK (AP) — There are no signs that a crime was committed in the death of the first black woman on New York state’s highest court, police said Thursday after her body was found on the bank of the Hudson River.

 Medical examiners are still planning to perform an autopsy on 65-year-old Sheila Abdus-Salaam.